flame-engine/flame/doc/other_modules/forge2d.md

 Contacts events occur whenever two `Fixture`s meet each other.
 These events allows listening when these `Fixture`s begin to overlap (`beginContact`) and cease overlapping (`endContact`).

-There are multiple ways to go around it.
-However, a common approach is to mix a `BodyComponent` with `ContactCallbacks`.
+There are multiple ways to listen to these events.
+One common way is to use the `ContactCallbacks` class as a mixin in the `BodyComponent` where you are interested in these events.

 ```dart
 class Ball extends BodyComponent with ContactCallbacks {